 Increasing data volumes, complexity of data processing algorithms, and more comprehensive models continually drive a need for more and more compute power.
 Additionally, as large data sets are accessed it is necessary to either keep the data close to the models or have extremely broadband connections between the data sources and computers carrying out the models.

-The computational requirements of may current QuakeSim runs are modest but QuakeSim is architected so that it can scale up by the many orders of magnitude needed when new satellites or other instruments result in much larger data sets.
+The largest jobs are currently run on supercomputers, which reside at high performance computing facilities.
+These resources are often oversubscribed and users’ models can spend a long time in a queue before the job runs and investment needs to be made in more high performance computers.
+QuakeSim is architected so that it can scale up by the many orders of magnitude needed when new satellites or other instruments result in much larger data sets.
 Iterative MapReduce [5-8] that interoperates between HPC and cloud environments can be deployed to handle the much larger datasets and model runs.

-Large jobs are currently run on supercomputers, which reside at high performance computing facilities.
-These resources are often oversubscribed and users’ models can spend a long time in a queue before the job runs.
-Local machines may not be adequate for running large models, however.
-Investment needs to be made in more high performance computers and facilities or investment needs to be made in an elastic cloud-computing infrastructure that has high communication bandwidth between nodes.
+Further we have developed the OpenQuake concept [9] which is an open interface portal aimed especially at real time needs of science and crisis response with both commercial and research data sources and users.
+Note that most data analysis applications are well suited to cloud environments and can exploit the elasticity and cost-performance advantages of clouds.
+The real-time needs of major events can require especially elastic computing on demand hosted by OpenQuake.

 Visualization tools are increasingly necessary for understanding data and models.
 Users are frequently hampered by tools that rely on licensed products or not run in the same environment in which the data or models are stored or processed.
 This results in the need to move large volumes of information and often requires an additional reprocessing or reformatting step before visualization can take place.
 Current open source tools for this are not yet mature.
 An investment in open source visualization tools will result in much greater scientific efficiency.
 Both data management and simulation tools would benefit from a redesign of the underlying computing infrastructure.

 Acknowledgements